VukasinVujic/Node_beginners_4_mongodb_task-manager/README.md

 commit "Mongoose, make a model" import, conect moongose, create a model, create an instance of model, save instance in to the db

+commit "validate, manualy & package" add validate, and some other characteristics